-“Do you think we will find the truth?”
+“Do you think we’ll find the truth?”

 Excitedly, Ruth answered Ann’s question.
 “Finding this camera will exonerate my father.”